Drivers

 DOB: February 9

 Justin Rothberg comes to Turner Motorsport from Ferrari Challenge, where he made his debut in 2022, and earned 6 podiums and 7 wins.
 In 2023, he won the championship in the Am category.
 In 2024, Justin joined Turner Motorsport in SRO’s GT World Challenge America to co-drive the No. 29 BMW M4 GT3 with Robby Foley.
 In his first season moving up to a series with driver changes and pit stops, he earned the Pro-Am title and Rookie of the Year in GT World Challenge and earned second in the GT America SRO3 championship.
+In 2025, Justin returned to earn back-to-back in GT World Challenge titles with Robby and the championship in GT America.
 You’ll often catch him at the race track with his golden retriever, Lola.

 CAREER WINS